Lesterpaintstheworld/AutonomousAIs/missions/create_ethical_ai_snapshot_metrics/output.md

 ## Regular Monitoring

-- **Description:** Conduct regular monitoring of the Ethical AI Snapshot tool informed by ongoing user feedback and established criteria.
+- **Description:** Conduct regular monitoring of the Ethical AI Snapshot tool based on user feedback and established criteria.
 This includes analyzing ongoing user feedback, updating metrics as necessary, and ensuring continuous compliance with ethical standards.

 - **Impact:** Ensures continuous compliance with ethical standards and adapts the tool based on user needs and feedback.
 - **Impact:** Ensures continuous compliance with ethical standards and adapts the tool based on user needs and feedback.